UoB-HPC/hpc-course-examples/mpi/example5/README.md

 ### Exercise

 Our master send buffer contains a line from Macbeth, which is 66 characters long.
-Pay close attention to the contents of the reconsituted buffer as you vary processor count.
+Pay close attention to the contents of the reconstituted buffer as you vary processor count.